AndreyTavleev/Mandelbrot_Julia/README.md

 ## Installation

 This Application requires Pyside 6.5+ and Python 3.11+.
-The easiest way is to crate the virtual environment and run the code through it:
+The easiest way is to create the virtual environment and run the code through it:

 ``` shell